-Wheelock's six residence halls—Longwood House, Peabody Hall, Pilgrim House, the Campus Center Student Residence building, Riverway House, and Colchester House—offer unique living environments.
+Wheelock's residence halls—Longwood House, Peabody Hall, Pilgrim House, the Campus Center Student Residence building, and Riverway House—offer unique living environments.
 They vary in size, types of rooms, designations as co-educational or single-sex halls, and traditions.
 Each living environment is headed by professional Resident Directors and student Resident Assistants who represent and enforce the general philosophies and policies of the Office of Student Life.
 The unique characteristics of the halls are ensured through residence self-government, which allows house members to determine rules and regulations for their own community.

 Rooms are either singles, doubles, triples, or quads, and each room in the residence halls is equipped with the following: a twin bed, a desk with a chair, dresser, blinds on the windows, an overhead light, smoke detectors, closet space (limited), and hook ups for cable TV.
 Each residence hall has some wireless connectivity—Riverway and the Campus Center Student Residence are entirely wireless, while the remaining residences have wireless connectivity in the common areas but require wired connection to the college network in the rooms.
 Each residence hall is smoke-free and has vending machines, television lounges with microwave ovens, and computer rooms.
-Laundry facilities are located in Peabody Hall, Riverway House, Pilgrim House (for residents of Pilgrim and Longwood), Campus Center Student Residence, and Colchester.
+Laundry facilities are located in Peabody Hall, Riverway House, Pilgrim House (for residents of Pilgrim and Longwood), and Campus Center Student Residence.

 Campus Center and Student Residence

 Located on the Riverway, the Campus Center Student Residence is the newest addition to the Wheelock Campus.
 This co-educational facility houses approximately 100 students in suite-style and community-style living.
 The dining hall is located on the second floor of the Campus Center.
 The Campus Center houses upperclass resident students only.